 Before you get your replacement or renewed license, you need to undergo an eye test and have your fingerprints taken.
 You can either have an eye-test administered by the driving test center, or have your own optician conduct this and submit the form at the test center.
 You do not need to take a South African driving test.

 To apply for a replacement license, you should visit the test center with a copy of your ID, proof of your postal and residential address (such as a utility bill), and four identical black and white photos.
-You’ll also need to complete the DL1 form, which you can access on the eNatis website or find at the driving test office.
+You’ll also need to complete the DL1 form, which you can access on the eNatis website or at the driving test office.

 South African driver’s license types